 1. You’ll become familiar with what your Cub will be doing during the next year.
 The summer is a great time to start reviewing the new program.
 You and your son will know what to expect as he works on his next rank.

-2. When your child starts complaining of being bored, direct him to the Cub Scout book to pick out an activity to do.
+2. When your child starts complaining about being bored, direct him to the Cub Scout book to pick out an activity to do.
 The Bear elective adventure, Beat of the Drum, has some fun activities.
-Your son can complete requirement 7 which is “learn and demonstrate ceremonial dance steps” or requirement 8, “create a dance.”
+Your son can complete requirement 4C which is “learn and demonstrate ceremonial dance steps” or requirement 4D, “create a ceremonial dance.”
 This will keep your son busy for a while.
 He can then invite your neighbors over to watch him perform these dances!

 Here’s a list of the requirements that your son can complete while on a family swimming outing.